There are a number of history festivals held throughout the year and the City of Sydney is a proud participant in many of them.

 In 2013, the theme is 'Picture This'.
 Art and photography are powerful tools for the historian.
 People have long manipulated their images and all cultures have created their view of the world through visual representations.
 The development of the visual has changed, informed and sculpted society.
 History Week 2013 will bring the past into view through the frame of images.

-The National Trust Heritage Festival is held every year throughout April and May, and is celebrated at hundreds of fantastic events across metropolitan and regional NSW.
+The National Trust Heritage Festival is held every year throughout April and May, and it is celebrated at hundreds of fantastic events across metropolitan and regional NSW.

-Last updated: Wednesday, 29 May 2013
+Last updated: Friday, 23 August 2013